clinicalml/co-llm/README.md

 bash scripts/train/gsm8k/create_init_dataset.sh
 ```

-It will process the raw dataset (reformmating with the proper templates) and save it to `data/processed/gsm8k/gsm8k_data.jsonl`;
+It will process the raw dataset (reformatting with the proper templates) and save it to `data/processed/gsm8k/gsm8k_data.jsonl`;
 then it will use the corresponding models to score the dataset and save it in `checkpoints/dataset/gsm8k-completion/<model-name>`.
 Finally it will generate the initialization dataset in `checkpoints/dataset/gsm8k-completion/init-a-Llama-2-7b-hf+EleutherAI@llemma_7b`.